KoduGameLab/KoduGameLab.github.io/_posts/2021-03-22-new-kodu-release-1-5-76-0.markdown

 author: "scoy"
 ---

-# *1.5.76.0 is delayed until I get the proper certificate for digitally signing the new build.
-Should be a week or so.*

 ## New for 1.5.76.0

 1.5.76.0 is a minor release with just a few bug fixes and changed features.